tasmota/docs/docs/Berry.md

 > tasmota.remove_cron("hi_bob")     # cron stops
 ```

+You can get the timestamp for the next event by using `tasmota.next_cron(id)` which returns an epoch in seconds.

 ## Loading Filesystem

 You can upload Berry code in the filesystem using the ***Consoles - Manage File system*** menu and load them at runtime.
 Make careful to use `*.be` extension for those files.